wd40wd40wd40/search-engine/README.md

 FUTURE Improvements:
     Crawler:
         1. Add a database to store previously crawled data with a time of crawl attached.
 Can then set condition to recrawl after set amount of time or manual update.
+Temporarily, we are storing the crawled data in a JSON file.